microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 # SBOM API Reference

-The SBOM tool can be called using a C# API.
-This guide will help you integrate the SBOM tool API package in your .NET project.
+Users can use the C#-based SBOM API for calling the SBOM tool.
+This guide is intended to assist users in integrating the SBOM tool API package in a .NET project.

 ## Prerequisites
-* You have a .NET project that can ingest packages from nuget.org.
+* A .NET project that can ingest packages from nuget.org.
-* Only projects that target .NET 6 or higher are supported, we don't have a .NET Framework implementation for the SBOM API.
+* Only projects that target .NET 6 or higher.
+This API currently provides no support for implementation of .NET Framework for the SBOM API.
-* Add the **SBOMToolsPublic** repository to your nuget.config, you can check the steps to get it added to your project by clicking the **'Connect to Feed'** button on the feed page [here](https://dev.azure.com/mseng/PipelineTools/_artifacts/feed/SBOMToolsPublic)
+* Add the **SBOMToolsPublic** repository to the nuget.config.
+Verify the project configuration by clicking the **'Connect to Feed'** button on the feed page [here](https://dev.azure.com/mseng/PipelineTools/_artifacts/feed/SBOMToolsPublic)

 ## Installation

-Add a reference to the [Microsoft.Sbom.Api](https://www.nuget.org/packages/Microsoft.Sbom.Api) package in your packages configuration.
-Please follow the steps [here](https://www.nuget.org/packages/Microsoft.Sbom.Api) to add the package to your project.
-An example to add the package to your `.csproj` file is shown below
+Add a reference to the [Microsoft.Sbom.Api](https://www.nuget.org/packages/Microsoft.Sbom.Api) package configuration by utilizing the steps posted to [here](https://www.nuget.org/packages/Microsoft.Sbom.Api).
+A sample `.csproj` file" is:

 ```
 <Project Sdk="Microsoft.NET.Sdk">